maisk/gnome-ascii-emoji-buckets/README.md

 These are UTF-8 symbols so it should work on almost every system without any extra fonts, yay!

 #### Option 1
+Install it from the official gnome extensions website, [here](https://extensions.gnome.org/extension/3408/ascii-emoji-buckets/).

+#### Option 2
 You can download [this](ascii-emoji-installer.sh) script and run it locally to install the latest version.

-#### Option 2
+#### Option 3
 You can install this extension by downloading a released version and extracting the files into the following directory.
 ```
 ~/.local/share/gnome-shell/extensions/ascii_emoji_buckets@HarshKhandeparkar